PerfectlySoft/Perfect/Examples/README.md

 return values
 ```

 Above, one can see the server takes the raw time value and formats it as a string using the facilities provided by ICU.
-This, along with the lat and long values are place in the dictionary which is used to complete the moustache template.
+This, along with the lat and long values are placed in the dictionary which is used to complete the moustache template.